 If you are looking for the best cataract doctors in or near Lebanon, PA, we invite you to review the impeccable skills and credentials of the cataract specialists at Eye Consultants of Pennsylvania.

-We are the leading ophthalmology practice in the region, with four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon.
+We are the leading ophthalmology practice in the region, with five convenient locations in Wyomissing, Pottsville, Pottstown, Lebanon, and Blandon.
 All of our cataract doctors are board certified by the American Board of Ophthalmology and fellowship-trained.
 They utilize the most advanced specialized instruments and equipment to analyze and optimize the outcome of every cataract procedure.